quoterbox/rustdesk-ansible-playbook/README.md

 5. Ensure that you copied the **Key** correctly without newline characters `\n`
 6. If connection fails, try using the server's IP address instead of the domain.
+7. If connection fails, try using the Relay Server connection in the RustDesk application.

 ### RustDesk's documentation